Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 Formas shares information about awarded grants to SweCRIS, a national database of grant-funded research that was instituted by request of the government.

 Support and shortcuts

 Coordinating project party (Principal applicant)

-An organisation that coordinates the project and is an administrating organisation, meaning it receives payments from Formas, reports the project according to instructions, and notifies Formas of any changes.
+An organisation that coordinates the project and is an administrating organisation, meaning it receives funding from Formas, reports the project according to instructions and notifies Formas of any changes.